R2Northstar/NorthstarWiki/docs/installing-northstar/manual-installation.md

 # Manual installation

 ## Installing Northstar:

-If you are on Linux, please use the [guide here instead](../steamdeck-and-linux/installing-on-steamdeck-and-linux.md)

 {% embed url="https://www.youtube.com/watch?v=bK4pV-AHOHM" %}

 Firstly, note that the Northstar client is only available on PC and requires you to **both own the game and have it installed**.